Chronological Table

 In September, takes up first organ lessons at the conservatory.

 13 September, advertisement in the Rheinische Musik- u.
-Theaterzeitung: "Ibach grand pianos play exclusively in their concerts" with the following names of Max Reger, Bunk and numerous other pianists.
+Theaterzeitung: "Ibach grand pianos play exclusively in their concerts" with the names of Max Reger, Bunk and numerous other pianists.

 1914